cheesasaurus/v-rising-mods/Mods/ShardPolice/README.md

 ⚠️WIP⚠️

+Introduces optional rules related to Shards, and some admin commands.

+This is a server-side mod.

 ## Features

 - Limit players to 1 shard buff at a time.
 Activating a shard replaces any previously held shard buff with the new one.